Nursing & Midwifery Staffing Levels

-The document can be viewed by click here.
+The document can be viewed by clicking here.

 6 Monthly Reports

 It is a requirement every 6 months for the Trust Board to receive a report following a patient acuity and staffing review.
-The last six month Board paper was in February 2017 can be viewed by clicking here.
+The last six month Board paper was in January 2019 and can be viewed by clicking here.